dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 # State of a service.
 type State {
+	# States which do not have any unit restrictions
+	dimensionlessState: [DimensionlessState!]!
+	# States which have a list of supported units
+	measurementState: [MeasurementState!]!
+	# States which are discrete
+	discreteStates: [DiscreteState!]!
+}

+# Dimensionless state.
+type DimensionlessState {
+	#ID of a state
+	id: ID!
+	# Type of a state
+	type: String!
+}

+# Measurement state.
+type DimensionlessState {
 	# ID of a state
 	id: ID!
 	# Type of a state
 	type: String!
-	# Collection of supported units
-	supportedUnits: [String!]!
-	# Values of the state
-	values: [Value!]!
 }

-# Value of a state.
+# Discrete state.
-type Value {
+type DiscreteState {
+	# ID of a state
+	id: ID!
-	# Unit of the value
+	# Type of a state
-	unit: String!
-	# Value
-	value: String!
+	type: String!
 }
 ```